PetarKing/BusinessNetwork/README.md

 > You can use any software design patterns you think are appropriate for the implementation.

 ### The Solution
-The solution I propose for this probelem is a website prototype, themed as a business network.
+The solution I propose for this problem is a website prototype, themed as a business network.
 For the purpose of this project, I created a Python Flask backend and the Vue JS frontend.

 * BackEnd